mzazon/awesome-cloud-projects/aws/authenticating-users-cognito/authenticating-users-cognito.md

 4. Domain name for custom authentication pages (optional)
 5. Estimated cost: $10-20/month for moderate usage (first 50,000 MAUs free)

 > **Note**: Amazon Cognito pricing is based on Monthly Active Users (MAUs).
-The first 50,000 MAUs are free each month.
+The first 50,000 MAUs are free each month, making it cost-effective for small to medium applications.

 ## Preparation